pmean/build-website/text/02/questionnaire-02.md

 In spite of all this some people will not respond.
 If you can get some **abbreviated information** from them, such as **demographics or their reasons for not participating**, that might help.
 It might determine a good statistical adjustment for your data.
-Even if you can\'t adjust for it, this information might help you determine the direction and severity of any bias caused by non response.
+Even if you can't adjust for it, this information might help you determine the direction and severity of any bias caused by non response.